ConstruKction/DivaNormalize/README.md

 ## Installation

+1. Install FFmpeg using your package manager or download the most recent version from [here](https://www.ffmpeg.org/download.html).
+3. *WINDOWS ONLY*: You must add FFmpeg to the [PATH environment variable](https://superuser.com/a/284351).
-1. Clone the repository:
+4. Clone the repository:

    ```bash
    git clone https://github.com/ConstruKction/DivaNormalize.git
    ```

-2. Install the required dependencies:
+5. Install the required dependencies:

    ```bash
    pip install -r requirements.txt
    ```

-3. Install FFmpeg using your package manager or download the most recent version from [here](https://www.ffmpeg.org/download.html).
-4. *WINDOWS ONLY*: You must add FFmpeg to the [PATH environment variable](https://superuser.com/a/284351).

 ## How It Works